Daniel-Griffiths/structure-lint/README.md

 ## Usage

-Create a `.structlintrc` file in the root of your project.
+Create a `.structurelintrc` file in the root of your project.
 See the example config file below:

 ```json
 {